FrankR-7/Pixel-Jams-Game-Timathon-/README.md

 every level is procedurally generated!
 How far can you go?

 ## How to play
+**To install, look at your right and find the releases tab and click on Stranded_1.0.
+Then download the zip in there, unzip it wherever you like and open the exe in there.**

 - Use WASD to move
 - Walk into doors to interact with them
 - Find the way to the next level!
 (Look for the red tile)